 - The Golden Museum displays artifacts dating back to 1865 and offer self-guided walking tours, as well as guided walking tours at set times through the year of Golden's Residential Past, Historic Downtown Tour and the Cemetery Tour.

-- Parson boasts the World's Largest Hand Paddle / Oar - Certified by the Guinnes World Records.
-This is also the location of Columbia Wetlands Adventures offering guided float tours, watersport rentals and self-guided interpretive walks.
+- Parson boasts the World’s Largest Paddle / Oar - Certified by the Guinness World Records.
+This is a beautiful spot for a picnic.

 The village of Radium Hot Springs lies at the southern entrance to Kootenay National Park.
 The hot pool facilities are located in Sinclair Canyon, just a couple minutes inside the park boundary.